vuolter/Broadway/README.md

 ----

-The colors tonality of the theme skin you can see in the screenshots may result much different when displayed on the device, due of the display tecnology of the device itself.
+The colors tonality of the theme skin you can see in the screenshots may result much different when displayed on the device, due of the display technology of the device itself.

 Tips
 ----

-You can easily change the colors of the theme skin, just open the files `Broadway.sbs`, `Broadway.wps`, `Broadway.fms` and `Broadway.cfg` with a text-editor and *replace all* the following color codes.
+You can easily change the colors of the theme skin, just open the files `Broadway.sbs`, `Broadway.wps`, `Broadway.fms`, `Broadway.cfg` with a text-editor and *replace all* the following color codes:

-Basically, the default color palette is the same of the theme *Clyp-E*:

 Description              | Hex code
 ------------------------ | --------